What is hate crime?

 - A physical attack like hitting

 - Nasty letters, emails, texts, phone calls, social media messages etc.

-- Mate crime - where someone with learning disabilities or autism is befriended and then exploited
+- Mate crime - where someone with a learning disability or autism is befriended and then exploited

-- Bristol Hate Crime Services leaflet (PDF, 760KB) - Print on A4 paper and fold
+- Bristol Hate Crime and Discrimination Services leaflet (PDF, 760KB) - print on A4 and fold

 Bristol Hate Crime and Discrimination Services

 Bristol Hate Crime and Discrimination Services is made up of these organisations:

 - LGBT Bristol (Working inclusively for LGBT equality)

 If you have been a victim of, or witness to a hate crime, please report it and make your community safer!

 For advice, further information, or to make a referral, visit the Bristol Hate Crime and Discrimination Services website, or call free on 0800 171 2272.